drivendataorg/zamba/docs/docs/index.md

 In this example, the videos have meaningful names so that we can easily compare the predictions made by `zamba`.
 In practice, your videos will probably be named something much less useful!

+You can also input a CSV of metadata that includes the path to each video for classification.
+For more details on this method, see the advanced options <!-- TODO: add link><!--> section.

 ### Predict Using Concise Output Format